 Other studies looked at ways to mitigate these nutrient deficiencies and still employ BLW tactics.

 Is baby led weaning right for your child?

-It’s no wonder we are all stressed out if we should feed them purees at 4 months to “avoid allergies” or involved them in regular family dinners with finger foods when they start giving the hard stare at our food every time we eat.
+It’s no wonder we are all stressed out if we should feed them purees at 4 months to “avoid allergies” or involved them in regular family dinners with finger foods.
+Especially when they start giving the hard stare at our food every time we eat.

-The choice to employ baby led weaning is ultimately yours but I can tell you about my experience.
+The choice to follow baby led weaning is ultimately yours but I can tell you about my experience.

 I was told by my pediatrician that I should begin purees at 4 months of age because studies have shown that early introduction of foods decreases the incidence of allergies.

-His first food was an avocado.
+His first food was a mashed up avocado.
 I assumed it would be a great starter food because it’s soft and contains omega fatty acids.
-Plus it is green…green means go/good for you!
-Right?

 After this experience, I looked into the LEAP study that she referenced to support her advice and found that the median age of participants was 7.8 months.
 Other studies, including the EAT trial, show that introducing allergic foods between 4-6 months of age did decrease the prevalence of food allergies in older children.